alex-lt-kong/the-nitty-gritty/cpp/08_value-ref-and-pointer/README.md

   simple_obj.getVal()@a_naive_function(): 1234
   simple_obj.getVal()@test_parameters_passing(): 10
   ```
-  * Simply put, unless we explicitly ask C++, it passes arguments by value, not by address/pointer/reference, even if
+  * Simply put, unless we make the request explicitly, C++ passes arguments by value, not by address/pointer/reference,
-  it may seem to be more "natural" for programs to pass objects as references/pointers.
+  even if it may seem to be more "natural" for programs to pass objects as references/pointers.
+    * This design also differs greatly from Java/C#, where almost all objects are reference types which behave like
+    pointers except they are garbage collected.
   * But how is the object being able to be pass as value?
 It is simple: a copy of the object is created when it is
   passed.
 This is done by a specific type of constructor called "copy constructor".
 Users can define a copy
   constructor explicitly, or the compiler will create one for us.